brendancooley/epbt/epbt.md

 Even armed with data on all such trade-distorting policy instruments, estimating the magnitude of aggregate policy barriers to trade would be challenging.
 Here, I propose and implement a new method to estimate policy barriers to trade with minimal data requirements.
 I construct a parsimonious model of international trade subject to frictions, following @Eaton2002.^[In their technology-based model, trade frictions enter as variable costs, introducing a wedge between the price of a good when it leaves an exporting country and when it is sold in an importing country. @Gulotty2020 argues that many of the regulatory barriers discussed above are better conceptualized as fixed costs, applied on firms as a condition for market entry. @Head2014 show that this distinction is important for modeling the effects of trade costs on trade flows.
 Namely, the elasticity of trade with respect to changes in fixed costs is different than the elasticity governing the responsiveness of trade to changes in variable costs [@Melitz2003; @Chaney2008; @Arkolakis2012].
 The presence of fixed costs of exporting have also been used to rationalize the sparsity of the empirical trade flow matrix [@Helpman2008].
 Methods developed in @Helpman2008 could in principle be used to separately measure fixed and variable policy barriers to trade.]
 I show that the magnitude of trade frictions between two countries $i$ and $j$ is related by the theoretical model to price levels in both countries, trade flows between them, and the market shares of domestic producers in home markets.
 I then decompose these barriers into their economic (transportation costs) and political (policy barriers) components.
 Finally, I calibrate this relationship to the data on prices, trade, and freight costs in 2011.

 The intuition underlying the model is straightforward.
 Cross-national price gaps inform about the existence of arbitrage opportunities, and imply that large trade flows should exist from countries with low prices toward those with high prices.
 The extent to which these flows are realized in the data informs about the magnitude of trade costs.
-If the cost of freight between countries is known, then the component of these costs than cannot be attributed to purely economic frictions can be independently identified.
+If the cost of freight between countries is known, then the component of these costs that cannot be attributed to purely economic frictions can be independently identified.
 The remaining "missing trade" is attributed to the existence of policy distortions, broadly defined.

 The logic behind the approach employed here is also articulated in @Leamer1988.
 If consumers are homogenous across countries, they will consume the same basket of goods when trade is frictionless (and prices equalize across markets).^[Empirical studies of trade rely heavily on the (dubious) assumption of consumer homogeneity.
 For a prominent counterexample, see @Fajgelbaum2016.
 I hold consumers' preferences over tradable goods constant, but allow for heterogeneity in consumers' taste for tradable versus nontradable goods.]
 Observed heterogeneity in consumption baskets is then informative about the magnitude of trade frictions.
 Leveraging advances in the structural gravity literature, I am able to empirically connect Leamer's basic insight more tightly to theory.

 The results point to far more policy distortion and effective discrimination than would be inferred from the tariff data.
 Tariff equivalents of implied policy barriers are generically more than an order of magnitude larger than observed tariffs.
-Moreover, exporters in subset of favored countries enjoy far superior market access conditions than their peers in unfavored countries.
+Moreover, exporters in a subset of favored countries enjoy far superior market access conditions than their peers in unfavored countries.

 ![Tariff rates (left) and structural trade restrictiveness (right) against GDP per capita \label{fig:triIncome}](figure/triIncome-1.pdf)